-Right up front, I’m going out on a limb and say that the best radio is the Tecsun PL-380, a radio I’ve never used (it’s on order).
-I make this conclusion based on product reviews, and even YouTube videos of the radio in action.
-It’s available now from sellers on eBay for $44 with free shipping.
+Right up front, I’m going to say that the best radio is the Tecsun PL-380.
+1 I make this conclusion based my on my experience, product reviews, and even YouTube videos of the radio in action.
+It’s available now from sellers on eBay (Oct.
+10, 2014) for $48 with free shipping.
 I also base my conclusion on a lot of other radios under $50 that I have used.

 “Best” makes little sense without context.
 I’m going to assume that someone is looking to get into shortwave listening or that they are a casual listener looking to upgrade an old radio.
 I want to talk about features that make a radio fun to use and not frustrating, features that make it more likely that the radio won’t end up in a closet or a yard sale.
 If you want more details on the radios discussed, follow the hyperlinks.